 In trying to cope with a mental health condition, an employee may need to take time off.
 This is why it's also important to consider Bradford Factor scores in relation to underlying stress and mental health issues.
 If conducted without understanding, a communication or meeting about absence could make dealing with the condition even harder.
 This is particularly true for workers who experience stress and anxiety.

 Need more information on how to approach mental health in the workplace?
-Mind have set up a mental health and work hub full of useful information here.
+The mental health charity Mind have set up a mental health at work hub full of useful information.

 Ensuring disabilities are accounted for